aabbtree77/schatzhauser/docs/architecture.md

     - domain_helpers.go related to db, sessions, not json/http stuff.

-  - httpx - x for extras, json/http helpers used by both: handlers and guards.
+  - httpx - "x" for extras, json/http helpers used by both: handlers and guards.

   - guards - middleware, mostly to fight bots.
 Guards do not touch DB.